 - This Unique Site Lists Nearly 100,000 Occupational Records for Free

 - 10 Common 19th Century Occupations That You’re Not Likely to See Today

 - 5 Uncommon Places to Find Your Ancestors’ Missing Parents

-Janet Meydam is a freelance writer who has over 40 years of experience in genealogy as a hobby.
+By Janet Meydam.
+Janet is a freelance writer who has over 40 years of experience in genealogy research.
 Her knowledge includes researching many different records from the United States, Germany and Poland.
 She is also a co-author of her parents’ family history book “I Come from a Long Line of Dilleys.”
-Janet works as an occupational therapist.
-She and her husband Tim have three adult children and live in Wisconsin.

 Image credit: Chickering’s Pianoforte Manufactory – varnishing room, Tremont Street, Boston, Mass.
 Library of Congress.